 Special Consideration: H-1B Portability

-For certain foreign employees under the H-1B status, there are some special considerations including “portability”.
-This rule allows H1-B employees to continue working while their i-129 application is being processed.
+For certain foreign employees under the H-1B status, there are some special considerations including portability.
+This rule allows H-1B employees to continue working while their I-129 application is being processed.
 In some cases, it also allows employees to start working before their application is approved.
 This rule is valid for 240 days following the expiration of their work permit.

-In order for this rule to apply to a H-1B worker, his or her application must have been filed prior to expiration of their H1-B status, the i-129 petition must be filed by an employer for a real job, and the H1-B status must not be revoked for any reason.
+In order for this rule to apply to an H-1B worker, his or her application must have been filed and received prior to the expiration of their H-1B status, the I-129 petition must be filed by an employer for a real job, and the H-1B status must not be revoked for any reason.

-In the event that the i-129 is being filed for a different job than the foreign national’s current employer, he or she can only remain working at their current job.
-If they lose this job for any reason while the i-129 is pending, then they are not eligible to work until the petition has been approved.
+In the event that the I-129 is being filed for a different job than the foreign national's current employer, he or she can only remain working at their current job.
+If they lose this job for any reason while the I-129 is pending, then they are not eligible to work until the petition has been approved.
 Additionally, the foreign national must stop working if the I-129 is still pending after the 240 days.
 The beneficiary must remain in the United States until a decision is made.
 If the form is denied at any point during the process, the foreign national must stop working.

 Common Delay Factors

-Some of the common reason for delay of processing are a rejection due to incomplete information or not including the proper fee.
+Some of the common reasons for a delay in processing is a rejection due to incomplete information or not including the proper fee.
 This can result in starting the process from the beginning.
 If the United States Citizenship and Immigration Services has reason to doubt some of the information on the application, they may issue a Request for Evidence, which will require a response from the employer.

-For foreign national outside of the United States, processing typically takes longer and often depends on their local consulate.
+For foreign nationals outside of the United States, processing typically takes longer and often depends on their local consulate.
 For certain visa categories, additional supplementary information needs to be provided in order to file the petition.
 Additionally, if the LCA is not approved the first time due to missing information or errors, it might need to be resubmitted for approval, further delaying the petition process.

-If you need help completing and filing Form i-129, you can post your legal needs on UpCounsel’s marketplace.
+If you need help completing and filing Form I-129, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.